Vectorredz/cs32-mp1/README.md

 ### [C] Reflection: *[reflection.c](mirror-flower/reflection.c)*
 **[C-side.]**\
 The automatic tester for all the generated test cases.\
-It first obtains each line of the CSV and stores it in an array.\
+It first obtains each line of the .txt and stores it in an array.\
 Then, it sifts through each line.
 If the line's **RESULT** is not **X**, then it verifies for correctness and notifies the user if an operation's output failed to match **RESULT**.

 The tester also uses special test functions for its testing.
 These are global test operations that must be implemented for each list.
 They can be viewed in the **Global** section of **[DETAILS.md](DETAILS.md)**.
 In particular, it also verifies for the test operation `TEST_internal` to verify the internal tests, along with its efficiency (if **CHECK_FOR_EFFICIENCY** setting is `true`.)

 If all tests pass, it notifies the user that they have passed all **Layers**.

 Finally, after the test, it generates the benchmark execution times of all operations to the specified **OUTPUT_FILE** directory.
-It is also a CSV file delimeted by a bar `|`, with its fields as follows:
+It is also a .txt file delimeted by a bar `|`, with its fields as follows:

 > OPERATION|N|DELTATIME